dashih/scrabble-solver-servlet/README.md

 Version 1 of this GitHub project is the port of the original program to a Java servlet.
 The UI was basic HTML/javascript.

 ### Version 2
-This was aesthetics release.
+This was the aesthetics release.
 Bootstrap 5 was used to make the UI pretty.

 ### Version 3
 Security.
 I don't want everyone to be able to launch an operation that saturates CPU and brings my personal server to its knees.